-I have had the opportunity to mentor many amazing undergraduate and field assistants who have helped with my research.
+I have had the opportunity to mentor and collborate with many amazing undergraduate and field assistants who have helped with my research.
 Here are some of the students I have worked closely with over the years.

 I first met Mara in the fall of 2015 when she joined our lab to get some research experience.
 Her experience began with countless hours of counting red blood cells.
 Still excited about science, she stuck with it and soon got the opportunity to get her hands on some real birds.
 Mara joined my field crew in the summer of 2016 and was able to secure her own funding for the summer by winning not just one grant, but three.
 Mara found her true calling as a field biologist and is now working on an independent projects looking at egg level predictors of hatching success.
 She still likes science, even after cutting open dozens of stinky eggs, and is now in her first year of graduate school earning her masters in Global Wildlife Health and Conservation at the University of Bristol.

 Update: Mara is finishing her masters degree and is in the process of applying to PhD programs!
 Check out a recent paper that I published with Mara!

 Kelley joined the lab in the fall of 2015 and has been making us laugh ever sense.
 One of our best molecular biologists, I am fairly certain that she can extract DNA in her sleep!
 Kelley decided to see just exactly where all those blood samples come from by joining my field crew for the summer of 2016.
 This is where Kelley found her true calling as a bird nerd.
 Pursing her interest in animal behavior, Kelley pursued an independent project looking at the impacts of mites on female incubation behavior.
 With the help of Dr. Dan Ardia we put together some pretty fancy thermocouple eggs to measure embryo temperatures in the field.
 This spring Kelley successfully defended her honors thesis and graduated!
 She is sticking around this year doing research in at least three labs.